 Item Description Minimum length The minimum number of characters that can be set as a password.
+Minimum uppercase number of The minimum number of upper-case characters that the password must contain. lowercase The minimum number of lower-case characters that the password must contain. numeric The minimum number of numeric characters that the password must contain.

-Item Description Minimum number of uppercase The minimum number of upper-case characters that the password must contain. characters lowercase The minimum number of lower-case characters that the password must contain. numeric The minimum number of numeric characters that the password must contain. symbolic The minimum number of symbols that the password must contain.
+Item Description symbolic The minimum number of symbols that the password contain.
+The minimum number of symbols that the password must contain.
 Allow password to be the same as the User ID Indicates whether the same character string as the user ID can be used as the password.
-Allows the password to be the same character string as the user ID.
+Yes Allows the password to be the same character string as the user ID.
 No Does not allow the password to be the same character string as the user ID.